Act 1

 Forest, that the earliest class of our family might be defined as the Farndale Poachers,

-and we’ll explore them some more in another chapter.
-The first individuals who
+and we’ll explore them some more in Act 7.
+The first

-introduce themselves to us in the records seem to have been the hard working
+individuals who introduce themselves to us in the records seem to have been the

-agricultural folk, pioneers of new lands at the edge of the North York Moors,
+hard working agricultural folk, pioneers of new lands at the edge of the North

-whose sons enjoyed the adventure of illegal expeditions in the royal forests.
+York Moors, whose sons enjoyed the adventure of illegal expeditions into the

 Joan’s son,